CumulusNetworks/docs/content/cumulus-linux/Layer-3/Routing.md

 {{%/notice%}}

-The `ip route` command allows you to manipulate the kernel routing table directly from the Linux shell.
+The `ip route` command allows manipulating the kernel routing table directly from the Linux shell.
 See `man ip(8)` for details.
 FRRouting monitors the kernel routing table changes and updates its own routing table accordingly.